IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # Containers vs PAAS vs Serverless

-> This project is in progress.
-However, you can visit [README_old.md](README_old.md) for instructions from the original version.

 Flightassist is a Node.js example application for demonstrating and comparing various application deployment technologies in the IBM Bluemix public cloud.